This list is part of the Open Access Directory.

 To get started as a reader, just start reading the primary project feed.

-- You can subscribe to the feed in many different formats, including RSS, Atom, JSONP, Twitter, and Email.
+- You can subscribe to the feed in many different formats, including RSS, Atom, JSONP, Email, Twitter, Google+, and Pushbullet.
 If you don't want to subscribe to anything, then just bookmark the HTML edition, which is organized like a blog page, and visit periodically to catch up.

 To get started as a tagger (someone who helps build the feeds for readers), just start tagging OA-related news and comment.

-- If you already tag web pages from a platform such as CiteULike or Delicious, then you may continue to use that platform.
-Otherwise, you should sign up with one of those platforms, or with our own platform, TagTeam.
-Although OATP runs on TagTeam, you needn't use TagTeam as your tagging platform.
+- Although OATP runs on TagTeam, you needn't use TagTeam as your tagging platform for OATP.
 You may use any tagging platform that creates RSS feeds from each tag.

-- Familiarize yourself with the most common project tags, as well as the tips and conventions for using these tags.
+- Familiarize yourself with the most common project tags, as well as the project tagging conventions.